 Final Tip

 Combine resources.
-It’s common to use a portion of government funding alongside a charitable grant or a low-interest loan to cover the full cost of a needed device.
-Also reach out to specific disability organizations depending on your disability, for example: the Muscular Dystrophy Association or the Cerebral Palsy Canada Network
+It’s common to use a portion of government funding alongside a charitable grant or a low-interest loan to cover the full cost of a needed device or service.
+Reach out to the condition-specific national organizations listed for targeted support.

 Did We Miss Something?